 Abel

 From his flock of sheep, Abel presented to God an offering that was accepted.
-Cain, his older brother presented a gift of farm produce, but God did not accept it and in anger, he murdered his brother, Abel (Gen 4:1-8).
+Cain, his older brother, presented a gift of farm produce, but God did not accept it.
+In anger, he murdered his brother, Abel (Gen 4:1–8).
 Abel was the first person to die.
-God does not have favourites so we can only presume Cain’s offering was not up His standard; maybe because no blood was involved (as OT sin sacrifices that were later introduced involved an animal forfeiting it’s life).
-Perhaps his lifestyle was bad or was it because it was a second-class sacrifice, any produce, not the best of his crops?
-(Lev 17:10-14; 1 Jn 3:12).
+God does not have favourites, so we can only presume Cain’s offering was not up to His standard—perhaps because no blood was involved (as OT sin sacrifices that were later introduced involved an animal forfeiting its life).
+Perhaps his lifestyle was bad, or was it because it was a second-class sacrifice—any produce, not the best of his crops?
+(Lev 17:10–14; 1 Jn 3:12).

 His story is recorded in Genesis 4:1–8.
 It is reckoned he lived about 4000 B.C.

-Lessons from his life. * Abel was a righteous man, doing as God requested (Heb 11:4).
+- A Righteous Example Before God: Abel was a righteous man, doing as God requested (Heb 11:4).
 God sees the motives and intentions of our hearts.
-If we want His blessing we must do what He has said, and do it His way.
-Can it be said of me, ‘there is a righteous person’ or do I go about things my way expecting God to overlook my lack of devotion?
+If we want His blessing, we must do what He has said, and do it His way.
+Can it be said of me, “there is a righteous person,” or do I go about things my way, expecting God to overlook my lack of devotion?
 The influence and memory of a person’s life carries on a long time after their passing from this life.
 What will my life be remembered for?

 See also: Cain, offering and sacrifice, victim.